 Poyet began his career with short spells at Grenoble and River Plate.
 He then spent seven years at Real Zaragoza, with whom he won the Copa del Rey and the UEFA Cup Winners' Cup.
 In 1997, Poyet moved to Chelsea and helped the club win the FA Cup and the UEFA Cup Winners' Cup.
 In 2001 he moved to Tottenham Hotspur.
 He was also part of the Uruguay side which won the 1995 Copa América.

-Started with Mallorca.
-He went on the play for Real Zaragoza, winning the Cup Winners' Cup in 1995.
-Capped 6 times for Spain.
+Francisco Higuera spent 11 seasons in la Liga.
+He started with Mallorca.
+He went on the play for Real Zaragoza, winning Cope del Rey in 1995 and the Cup Winners' Cup the following year.
+He played for Mexico's Puebla FC at the end of his career.
+He was capped 6 times for Spain.

 FW: Jorge Valdano (Argentina)